saberamini/HadoopMultiNodeSetup/README.md

 </configuration>
 ```

 For hdfs-site.xml configuration file, we need to delete any datanode parameters because our datanode is now on a separate machine (slave01).
-So change the hdfs-site.xml according to the following:
+So change the <b>hdfs-site.xml</b> according to the following:

 ```
 <configuration>